cncf/credits/PROCESS.md

 ...
 ```

-The provisioning of org units and accounts is performed manually, due to accounts requiring a level of interaction and the deletion of accounts with Terraform not being available (revisit this)
+The provisioning of org units and accounts is performed manually, due to accounts requiring a level of interaction and the deletion of accounts with Terraform not being available (revisit this).

+The email address for the account should be cncf-$PROJECT-account@cncf.io (i.e: cncf-linkerd-account@cncf.io), it should be confirmed that there is access to the address.

-##### Inside a project
+##### Inside a project's account

 Some initial resources and configuration must be set up upon new account creation, these include